-The seeming intractability of the divisions in our society — and the fact that these divisions are hardly specific to the recent presidential election — present a challenge and an opportunity for PACE’s mission and the work of PACE members.
-Earlier this year, PACE embarked on a learning process to better understand the seeds of division in civic society, and what philanthropy can do to help, an exploration that will culminate in recommendations for PACE’s role in cultivating that support.
+The seeming intractability of the divisions in our society — and the fact that these divisions are hardly specific to the recent presidential election — present a challenge and an opportunity for PACE, whose members come together in a shared commitment to robust and inclusive civic engagement in service of a healthy democracy.

 Read more about our learning process

 During the initial stages of this process, we spoke with several PACE members, experts, researchers, and influencers to gain their insight, perspective, and recommendations.
 The project was executed in a series of overlapping phases.

 1) due diligence: gathering perspectives of key informants on questions at the heart of the topic;

 2) data and information collection and documentation: review notes from key informant interviews, relevant periodicals, and research from topic experts to inform the observations and recommendations;

 3) deliverable development: explore traditional and unique ways to share results of this learning process; and